riiraty/ot-harjoitustyo/dokumentointi/requirement_specification.md

 ## Purpose of the application

-The application allows the user to keep up with how the time is managed throughout the day.
-For example what portion of the day is spent working, excercising, sleeping etc.
+The application allows the user to track time spent productively and shows a graphic display of the ongoing week.

 ## Draft of the user interface